 Or, one of these foot scrub and soak recipes can do the trick when summer is around the corner.
 For optimal exfoliation, soaking feet in warm water first will soften the skin and allow the scrub to remove more dead skin from the surface.

 This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic, and surgical dermatology.
-Learn more about Hello Glow’s medical review board here.
+Learn more about Hello Glow’s medical reviewers here.
 As always, this is not personal medical advice, and we recommend that you talk with your doctor.21